SC-Compass®: Stray Current Corrosion and AC Corrosion

 Zone 5 is for AC Corrosion Prediction and Assessment

-Figure 5a Assessment and Prediciton of AC Corrosion Using AC Current Density and DC Current Density
+Figure 5a Assessment and Prediction of AC Corrosion Using AC Current Density and DC Current Density

-Figure 5b Assessment and Prediciton of AC Corrosion Using AC Voltage to Remote Earth
+Figure 5b Assessment and Prediction of AC Corrosion Using AC Voltage to Remote Earth

-The powerful applications of SC-Compass in rail transit systems, civil structures, underground pipelines, boats, ships and vessels are truely unlimited in enginnering design, materials evaluation and selection, remaining life prediction, trouble-shooting and failure analysis.
-Contact us for licensing details.
+The powerful applications of SC-Compass in rail transit systems, civil structures, underground pipelines, boats, ships and vessels are truly unlimited when applied towards engineering design, materials evaluation and selection, remaining life prediction, trouble-shooting and failure analysis.

 SC-Compass, giving you the right directions in Managing Stray Current Corrosion